 - The proposed installation and construction method will be considered

-No. It is in the public interest that the authority must process your application before it can be granted.
+Remember that tacit consent does not apply.
+It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact us.

 Failed application redress

 Please contact traffic management in the first instance.
 Applicants may appeal to the West Hampshire Magistrates' Court against refusal to issue a licence or against conditions of the licence.